Using FDG-PET/CT to Assess Response of Bone-Dominant Metastatic Breast Cancer, FEATURE Study

 - Patient must have no contraindication to FDG-PET imaging which includes glucose values > 200 mg/dL and severe claustrophobia

-- Patient must have one of the following systemic therapies:
+- Patient must be newly starting one of the following systemic therapies:

 * Plan to receive either 1st, 2nd or 3rd line endocrine therapy for metastatic breast cancer.
 Endocrine therapy may include selective estrogen receptor modulators (SERMs), aromatase inhibitors, and/or fulvestrant that may be combined with Food and Drug Administration (FDA)-approved biologic agents(examples include CDK 4/6 inhibitors mTOR inhibitors and PARP inhibitors for gBRCA mutation)

-* Plan to receive chemotherapy per National Comprehensive Cancer Network (NCCN) or institutional standard
+* Plan to receive chemotherapy or antibody drug conjugates per National Comprehensive Cancer Network (NCCN) or institutional standard

 * Plan to receive HER2-targeted therapy per ASCO, NCCN, and/or institutional guidelines as indicated for patients with HER2 positive disease